sequenceiq/slider/src/site/markdown/manpage.md

 operation that does not make any attempt to cleanly shut down the process.

-If the application has not exceeded its restart limit (as set by `hoya.yarn.restart.limit`), YARN will attempt to restart the failed application.
+If the application has not exceeded its restart limit (as set by `slider.yarn.restart.limit`), YARN will attempt to restart the failed application.

 Example